-- 'exploits pre-existing sociolinguistic and pragmatic competences which in turn develops them further: - ▶ leads to a better perception of what is general and what is specific concerning the linguistic organisation of different languages (form of metalinguistic, interlinguistic or so to speak 'hyperlinguistic' awareness); - ▶ by its nature refines knowledge of how to learn and the capacity to enter into relations with others and new situations.
+- 'exploits pre-existing sociolinguistic and pragmatic competences which in turn develops them further; - leads to a better perception of what is general and what is specific concerning the linguistic organisation of different languages (form of metalinguistic, interlinguistic or so to speak 'hyperlinguistic' awareness); - ▶ by its nature refines knowledge of how to learn and the capacity to enter into relations with others and new situations.
 It may, therefore, to some degree accelerate subsequent learning in the linguistic and cultural areas'.
 (CEFR Section 6.1.3.3)

 Neither pluriculturalism nor the notion of intercultural competence - referred to briefly in CEFR Section 5.1.1.3 and 5.1.2.2 - are greatly developed in the CEFR book.
-The implications of plurilingualism and intercultural competence for curriculum design in relation to the CEFR are outlined in the published by the Council of Europe in 2015.
-In addition, a detailed taxonomy of aspects of plurilingual and pluricultural competence relevant to pluralistic approaches is available in the ECML's FREPA/CARAP.
+The implications of plurilingualism and intercultural competence for curriculum design in relation to the CEFR are outlined in the Guide for the Development and Implementation of Curricula for Plurilingual and Intercultural Education.
+In addition, a detailed taxonomy of aspects of plurilingual and pluricultural competence relevant to pluralistic approaches is available in the ECML's Framework of Reference for Pluralistic Approaches to Languages and Cultures (FREPA).